-- 1. The Purchase consideration mentioned above includes a contingent consideration of Rs.
+- 1. The Purchase consideration for SIPL includes a contingent consideration of Rs.
 350.00 million which shall be payable to the Embassy Sponsor in cash subject to certain conditions and timeline agreed between the parties. - 2.
-The Group has obtained two independent valuation reports as required by the REIT regulations for the ETV assets and the average of the two valuations for the gross assets amounts to Rs.
+Embassy Office Parks Group has obtained two independent valuation reports as required by the REIT regulations for the ETV assets and the average of the two valuations for the enterprise value amounts to Rs.
 102,555 million.
 Acquisition consideration is at 4.6% discount to average of two independent valuation reports.
-No fees or commission is payable to any associate of the related party in relation to the transaction. - 3.
-The goodwill of Rs 14,094.07 million majorly comprises of deferred tax liability that the Group has considered to be in excess of its fair value.
+No fees or commission is payable to any associate of the related party in relation to the transaction.
+All the material conditions and obligations for the transaction have been complied. - 3.
+The Goodwill of Rs.
+14,094.07 million mainly arises on account of requirement to value individual assets and liabilities acquired on business combination at fair values as well as the requirement to recognise deferred tax liability of Rs.
+14,424.08 million, calculated as a difference between the tax effect of the fair value of the acquired assets and liabilities and their tax bases.
+Goodwill is attributable due to the acquisition price being dependent on the overall property valuation assuming a discounted cash flow method computed using future cashflows and other relevant assumptions as compared with the individual assets recorded at their fair values computed basis comparable approach or depreciated replacement cost basis.
 Goodwill is allocated entirely to the ETV assets CGU.
+Goodwill is not deductible for tax purposes.

-Note
+Note: